 If the actions above do not improve performance, or if the Preschool Assistant chooses to not follow the recommendations, PRIME TIME will no longer offer program assignments to that individual.

 I have a friend/colleague who might make a good Preschool Assistant, what should I do?

 We are always interested in meeting potential Preschool Assistants.
-Please direct them to your site team’s Program Coordinator or Site Monitor who will work with LEH to determine when and how a new Preschool Assistant can be introduced.
+Please direct them to your site team’s Program Coordinator or Program Manager who will work with LEH to determine when and how a new Preschool Assistant can be introduced.